allgreed/digitalocean-token-scoper/README.md

 \* technically they have scoping, you can choose either write or read + write.
 Plz no sue.

+**I don't feel like bumping the deps, etc. Feel free to do it and PR, otherwise, caution is advised!**

 ## Usage
 - It's an HTTP proxy, just run it (either as binary or container) and send DigitalOcean requests to it
 - Usernames are fairly arbitrary, however I'm assuming alphanumeric ASCII and that tokens should not contain significant whitespace at the begining or end.